oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - `"unreachable"`: Code at this location is unreachable.

-    NOTE 3: Some analysis tools effectively “uncomment” unreachable code, allowing a simulated execution to flow through it.
+    NOTE 3: Some analysis tools effectively "uncomment" unreachable code, allowing a simulated execution to flow through it.
 If such a tool detected a problem in the uncommented code, it could mark the `threadFlowLocation` as `"unreachable"`.
 An engineering team might then decide to treat this problem with lower priority.

 If none of these values are appropriate, a SARIF producer **MAY** use any value.